 The 150MW (AC) Coleambally Solar Farm under construction in southern NSW, is expected to generate enough electricity to power more than 50,000 households when complete.

-The High Income Sustainable Office Trust (HISOT) works to improve the energy performance of commercial office properties in major metropolitan markets on the eastern seaboard.
+The High Income Sustainable Office Trust (HISOT) aims to improve the energy performance of existing commercial office buildings in major metropolitan markets on the eastern seaboard.

 The Oakey Solar Farm in south-east Queensland is expected to deliver enough renewable energy to power around 24,000 homes, while using forecasting technology that will help enhance grid stability and energy reliability.